joshgoetz/Visual_Conjoints/README.md

     13. Process the profile pngs (For example, I needed to remove white space) ("Conjoint v3 public version.py") <br/>
     14. Manually upload the processed profile pngs to Qualtrics library (Do this by hand) <br/>
     15. Run a scraper to get all of the links to the profile pngs in the Qualtrics Library ("Conjoint v3 public version.py") <br/>
-    16. Format JavaScript code using the created_profiles.csv file and the profile png links ("Conjoint v3 public version.py") <br/>
-    17. Write JavaScript code that randomizes which profiles are shown in Qualtrics (Conjoint v3 public version.py) <br/>
+    16. Write and format JavaScript code that rnadomized which profiles are shown in Qualtrics ("Conjoint v3 public version.py") <br/>
-    18. Modify JavaScript code as desired (e.g. you may want to force a difference on a relevant attribute) (Do this by hand) <br/>
+    17. Modify JavaScript code as desired (e.g. you may want to force a difference on a relevant attribute) (Do this by hand) <br/>
-    19. Ensure that embedded data is set and viewable in Qualtrics output data.
+    18. Ensure that embedded data is set and viewable in Qualtrics output data.
 Also ensure randomization is working properly.
 (Do this by hand) <br/>
-    20. Field your survey! <br/>
+    19. Field your survey! <br/>

-I'd like to thank the following people for their advice which was helpful in the process of creating this method: Michelle Torres, Salma Mousa, Chris Tausanovitch, and Jeff Lewis.
-I'd also like to thank Clayton Becker and Connor Warshauer, who provided templates for the JavaScript code included in "Conjoint v3 public version.py"; Felipe Fajardo Vanegas, whose interest in this code inspired me to finally publicly upload the updated version to GitHub; and Danny Goetz, for help with Python troubleshooting.
+I'd like to thank the following people for their advice which was helpful in the process of creating this method: Salma Mousa, Michelle Torres, Chris Tausanovitch, and Jeff Lewis.
+I'd also like to thank Clayton Becker and Connor Warshauer, who provided templates for the JavaScript code included in "Conjoint v3 public version.py"; Felipe Fajardo Vanegas, whose interest in this code inspired me to publicly upload the updated version to GitHub; and Danny Goetz, for help with Python troubleshooting.